7 Tips on Driving a Semi in High Winds

 Large gusts can pull your steering wheel and, in turn, your truck right with it.
 Keep a tight grip on your steering wheel and look for signs of a big gust to anticipate those pulls when possible.

 Pull Over When Necessary

-If conditions change while you’re on the road, which is quite likely, it may be time to pull over and stop until the winds die down.
+If conditions change while you’re on the road, which is quite common, it may be time to pull over and stop until the winds die down.
+Driving through unsafe conditions is almost never worth the risk.
 Trust your gut, but just know that you should never underestimate high winds.
-And above all else – drive safely!
+And above all else, when truck driving in bad weather – drive safely!